 Customer Accounting Office

 Sandusky City Building

 Sandusky, Ohio 44870

 We offer 24-hour depository receptacle

 Office hours are Monday through Friday from 7 a.m. to 5 p.m.

 Electronically withheld from bank account monthly (ACH)

-Credit Card - you can take advantage of this service in person.
+Credit Card - you can take advantage of this service in person only

 We recommend that all delinquent customers pay directly at the Customer Accounting Office.

 The water source of supply for the City of Sandusky is Lake Erie, which has its advantages and disadvantages.
 The City’s supply of water is not affected by drought, and the lake has very stable characteristics.
 However, high winds can stir-up the water and cause a muddy turbulent effect.
 In addition, summer warm water temperatures can cause algae blooms.
 Treating a breakout of algae blooms can be difficult.
 Although not harmful to the consumer, the taste and odor of your water during periods of algae blooms can be affected.
 Naturally the water is safe to drink, but may not be very appealing.
 The personnel at the Big Island Water Works facility are continually striving to resolve taste and odor problems that occur during warmer climates, while using proven treatments to make your drinking water appealing to the senses.